EFAP Section 3

 1. Make sure you have all the information needed from the Sub Agencies for the Application.

 6. EFAP Application: After the Biennial Meeting is complete, the Lead Agency must complete the EFAP Application for the county(ies) they will be serving, incorporating decisions made at the Biennial Meeting.
-Only one Application needs to be submitted even though two EFAP Agreements will be required due to the receipt of both state and federal funding.
-See Section 4 Applications and Agreements.
+See Section 4, Applications and Agreements.

 2. Process when a group cannot arrive at a decision on one or more issues.